-Brian O’Shea is a litigation attorney who focuses his practice on business litigation, complex litigation, class actions, and professional liability
+Brian O’Shea is a litigation attorney who focuses his practice on employment and labor law, business litigation, complex litigation, class actions, construction law, and professional liability.

 Prior to joining Carr Maloney, Brian was a Law Clerk to the Honorable Crystal Dixon Mittelstaedt, Associate Judge for the Circuit Court for Prince George’s County, Seventh Judicial Circuit of Maryland.
 As Judge Mittelstaedt’s law clerk, Brian authored multiple written legal opinions in civil and criminal post-conviction proceedings involving allegedly illegal sentences and ineffective assistance of counsel.